parse-community/node-apn/README.md

 By default, the provider will connect to the sandbox unless the environment variable `NODE_ENV=production` is set.

-For more information about configuration options consult the [provider documentation](doc/provider.markdown).
+For more information about configuration options, consult the [provider documentation](doc/provider.markdown).

 Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]

 ⚠️ You should only create one `Provider` per-process for each certificate/key pair you have.
 You do not need to create a new `Provider` for each notification.
-If you are only sending notifications to one app then there is no need for more than one `Provider`.
+If you are only sending notifications to one app, there is no need for more than one `Provider`.

 If you are constantly creating `Provider` instances in your app, make sure to call `Provider.shutdown()` when you are done with each provider to release its resources and memory.